 Special notice requirements.
 Some states require that the patient give the doctor notice of the malpractice claim, in the form of a basic description, before filing anything.

 Expert testimony is required.
 Expert opinions are often a crucial feature of the patient's case.
 A qualified expert is usually required at trial.
 (And often, expert testimony or an expert affidavit is required at the malpractice review panel proceedings prior to commencing trial.)
 State rules vary as to what makes somebody qualified to provide expert medical testimony, but generally it is someone with experience in the particular field at issue.
 In a very limited number of circumstances, expert testimony is not required, such as when a surgical towel is left inside the patient after a surgery.

 Limits on damage awards.
-Many states cap the amount of money that can be awarded to a medical malpractice patient.
-(To learn more about damages in medical malpractice cases, including caps, see Nolo's article Damages in Medical Malpractice Cases.)
+Many states limit or "cap" the amount of money that can be awarded to a medical malpractice patient.
+(Get the details: State-by-State Medical Malpractice Damage Caps.)

 Medical malpractice law is highly regulated by a complex body of rules, which vary considerably from state to state, so it's often essential to get advice or representation from a lawyer.

 For help on choosing a good medical malpractice attorney, read Nolo's article Finding a Personal Injury Lawyer.
-Or, you can go to Nolo's Lawyer Directory for a list of personal injury attorneys in your geographical area (click on the "Types of Cases" and "Work History" tabs to learn about a particular lawyer's experience, if any, with medical malpractice claims).
+Or, you can go to Nolo's Lawyer Directory for a list of personal injury attorneys in your geographical area.